navtej/userscripts/interactive_orb/README.md

 While TamperMonkey is already a powerful framework in itself, within broader frameworks, opinionated task-oriented micro-frameworks naturally emerge.
 This script serves as a micro-framework for webpage interaction - providing a unified, visual interface for common web automation tasks and custom functions.

+Think of it as your personal webpage companion that travels with you across the internet, ready to execute any action you need with a simple click or right-click.

 ## ✨ Features